 Agricultural examples primarily include farmsteads that represent the agricultural history of the community or region.
-These properties usually contain a residential dwelling, often vernacular in appearance, and a number of ancillary structures associated with the operation of the farmstead, including barns, smokehouses, corn cribs, stables, etc. Agricultural examples represent approximately 5% of all Context #8 properties listed in the Registers.
-There are two 1991 NJHT applications associated with this property category.
+These properties usually contain a residential dwelling, often vernacular in appearance; and a number of ancillary structures associated with the operation of the farmstead, including barns, smokehouses, corn cribs, stables, etc. Agricultural examples represent approximately 5% of all Context #8 properties listed in the Registers.

-#91058 Croft Farm, Cherry Hill Township, Camden County.

-#91074 Longstreet Farm, Holmdel Township, Monmouth County.
+- A. Croft Farm Cherry Hill Township, Camden County. - B. Longstreet Farm Holmdel Township, Monmouth County.